hamzakh86/codeAlpha-SocialWave/server/README.md

 *   **Node.js**: Server-side JavaScript runtime environment, enabling the building of scalable and high-performance network applications.
 *   **Express.js**: A minimalist and flexible web framework for Node.js, used to build robust RESTful APIs and manage routes and HTTP requests.
 *   **MongoDB**: A NoSQL document-oriented database, used to store application data in a flexible and scalable manner.
-(To be confirmed through in-depth code analysis to ensure its effective use).
 *   **Mongoose**: An Object Data Modeling (ODM) library for Node.js and MongoDB, which provides a schema-based solution to model your application data and interact with the MongoDB database.
-*   **JWT (JSON Web Tokens)** (to be confirmed): Used for user authentication, enabling secure communication between the client and server via signed tokens.
+*   **JWT (JSON Web Tokens)**: Used for user authentication, enabling secure communication between the client and server via signed tokens.
-*   **Passport.js** (to be confirmed): Authentication middleware for Node.js, offering a flexible and modular approach to handle various authentication strategies (local, OAuth, etc.).
+*   **Passport.js**: Authentication middleware for Node.js, offering a flexible and modular approach to handle various authentication strategies (local, OAuth, etc.).

 ## Folder Structure